BerkhanBerkdemir/BerkhanBerkdemir.github.io/_posts/2019-03-19-how-to-update-thinkpad-t460-s-bios-on-any-linux-os.md

 ---
 layout: post
 title: How to Update ThinkPad T460's BIOS on any Linux OS
+description: >-
-description: Update ThinkPad T460's on Ubuntu 18.04, or any type of Linux distro that can run some Perl script
+  Update ThinkPad T460's on Ubuntu 18.04, or any type of Linux distro that can run some Perl script
 date: 2019-03-19 17:32 -0700
+updated: 2019-04-23 15:24 -0700
 ---

 ## TL;DR